How to switch your mortgage

 - Proof of address: such as a recent household bill in your name.
 To be accepted most bills will need to be dated within the past three months.

-- Proof of your income: including your latest P60 and at least three recent pay slips.
+- Proof of your income: usually at least three recent pay slips.

 - Evidence of how you manage your money: you’ll be asked to provide a copy of your current account statement for the previous six months or so.
 If you have any loans or credit cards, you’ll need to provide statements for these also.